rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-10-28-goto-copenhagen-conference.md

 ---
 title: GOTO Copenhagen 🇩🇰
 layout: post
-created_at: Wed Oct 25 2017
+created_at: Sat Oct 28 2017
-permalink: blog/2017-10-25-KaradelaMarck-GOTO-Copenhagen
+permalink: blog/2017-10-28-KaradelaMarck-GOTO-Copenhagen
 current: blog
 author: Kara de la Marck
 twitter: KaraMarck
 categories:
 - student-posts
+- conferences
 ---
 GOTO conferences, “for developers by developers”, are incredible.
 I had watched [GOTO talks on YouTube](https://www.youtube.com/user/GotoConferences) and was familiar with the quality of the conferences, so when I was offered a ticket to [GOTO Copenhagen](https://gotocph.com/) by Rails Girls Summer of Code, I jumped at the chance to attend!

 What made this opportunity extra enjoyable was that my wonderful RGSoC supervisor, [Inês Coelho](https://twitter.com/ines_opcoelho), was also attending the conference, and we were able to finally meet in person!
 It was so much fun to spend time together exploring Copenhagen and at the conference.

 <img src="/img/blog/2017/kara-ines-copenhagen.jpg" alt="Inês and Kara in Copenhagen"/>
-<div align="center" class="image-credits">Image Credit: Inês and Kara</div>
+<div class="image-credits">Image Credit: Inês and Kara</div>

 GOTO Copenhagen was a three day conference with each day organised into tracks.